stuart-rickard/alarm-thor-xp/README.md

 When the browser opens the HTML file the first time, there are no alarms set.

-Alarms are grouped, so first go to the bottom of the page and click the "+ Add Group" button (you can create a group name if you wish, but this is optional).
+Alarms are grouped, so first click the "+ Add Group" button (you can create a group name if you wish, but this is optional).
 Multiple groups can be created if desired.

 Once a group is created, you can add an alarm to the group by entering a time at the "Choose a time for your alarm" prompt then clicking the "+ add alarm" button.
 Add more alarms if desired using this procedure.